dosipod/SrWiki/A-question-on-leds[i]-in-FastLED.md

 uint32_t ledData[MAX_LEDS];                 // See const.h for a value of 1500.
 ```

-In the routines, we are adding:
+In many routines, we are adding the following code so that we don't have lossy data when copying led information from one element to the next:

 ```
   CRGB *leds = (CRGB*) ledData;